o3de/o3de-physics-test-scene/README.md

 ![Robot arm simulation](Doc/mobile_robot_physics.png)

-The goal of level test is to test vehicle physics that can be applied to mobile robot.
+The goal of this level is to test vehicle physics that can be applied to mobile robot.
 Scene contains a simple 4-wheels vehicle, with a spring-based suspension, which can be controlled using keyboard.
-The vehicle can carry a payload, to test physics in different conditions.
+The vehicle can carry a payload, to test physics in different load conditions.

 ### Instructions